12 Top-Rated Day Trips from Lyon

 Another feature of the Pilat Regional Park are the hiking trails that weave through pine forests, pastures, and vine-covered hills, including a section (the GR 65) of the medieval Chemin de Saint-Jacques pilgrimage route to Santiago de la Compostela in Spain.

-8 Maison d'Ampère (Electricity Museum)
+7. Maison d'Ampère (Electricity Museum)

 Address: 300 Route d'Ampère, 69250 Poleymieux-au-Mont-d'Or

 Besides its prized poultry and old half-timbered farmhouses, Bresse is noteworthy for its 16th-century monastery.
 The Monastère Royal de Brou has a remarkable Flamboyant Gothic church built on the orders of Marguerite of Austria (daughter of Emperor Maximilian) in memory of her late husband, the Duke of Savoy.
 Up until the French Revolution, the monastery was home to Augustinian monks.

-10 Grottes de Cerdon
+9. Grottes du Cerdon

 Address: Domaine des grottes du Cerdon, 01450 Labalme

-11 Château de Rochetaillée
+10. Château de Rochetaillée

 Just 11 kilometers from Lyon, the historic village of Rochetaillée-sur-Saône (on the Saône River) is dominated by the Château de Rochetaillée, which belonged to the Counts of Lyon.
 Built in the 12th century, the spectacular medieval château houses the Musée de l'Automobile Henri Malartre (Henri Malartre Automobile Museum).

 Address: 645 Rue du Musée, 69270 Rochetaillée-sur-Saône

-12 Château Grillet
+12. Château Grillet

-Enveloped by the rolling hills of the Northern Rhône region, the Château Grillet enjoys a charming setting.
-The château lies in the village of Vérin, which is 43 kilometers south of Lyon.
+Enveloped by the rolling hills of the Northern Rhône region, the Château Grillet enjoys a charming setting in the village of Vérin, about an hour drive south of Lyon.
 The château has an illustrious history.
 Girard Desargues, who was an architect, mathematician, and the adviser to Cardinal Richelieu, retired in the Château-Grillet from 1648 during France's civil war.
-One of Desargues' friends was the famous mathematician Blaise Pascal who visited the château in 1652.
+One of Desargues' friends was the famous mathematician Blaise Pascal, who visited the château in 1652.